sEbi3/UnitedCallouts/README.md

 # UnitedCallouts <em>(Unstable Build 1.5.7.8)</em>

-<b>Attention:</b> This is an unstable build of UnitedCallouts for testing!
-If you want to use the latest stable build, go to the <a href="https://github.com/sEbi3/UnitedCallouts">master branch</a>.
+<b>Attention:</b> This is an unstable build of UnitedCallouts for testing!<br>If you want to use the latest stable build, go to the <a href="https://github.com/sEbi3/UnitedCallouts">master branch</a>.

 <b>UnitedCallouts</b> is a plugin for LSPDFR which adds over 20 new varied and realistic callouts with different locations, endings and possibilities.
 This plugin exists for almost 3 years and is still in active development to keep this plugin up to date.<br><br>